SeniorThrive Privacy & Data Sharing Policy

 Non-PHI:

 Other data that is not PHI.
-Examples include room scans (unless they incidentally contain PHI), general appointments, and to-do lists.
+Examples include room checks (unless they incidentally contain PHI), general appointments, and to-do lists.

 Roles: